Applied (Advanced) Motivational Interviewing

-MI is designed for workers who support people to make life changes, participants are guided through applying MI strategies in their work using a mixture of group discussion, audio-visual presentations, role-plays and reflection.
+Motivational Interviewing is designed for workers who support people to make life changes, participants are guided through applying Motivational Interviewing strategies in their work using a mixture of group discussion, audio-visual presentations, role-plays and reflection.

 The workshop content is delivered using a variety of training methods, including didactic presentation, small and large group discussion and role-play exercises.

 - O.A.R.S techniques in practice

 - The Columbo Approach (Finding discrepancies)